 The Sweet Switch cuts high frequencies.
 Thus replicating the effect on the treble that the use of a long cable has.
 This was created by PRS from a request from Carlos Santana, who used to use long cables.
 This switch allows you to have both audios normal / bright or sweet / rounded tone at your fingertips.

 The finishes, as we mentioned, were: red, copper, green, blue and metal.

 Do not miss our guide on the best brands of electric guitar manufacturers.

 Multifoil finish failure

 The finish that is so appreciated today, at the time, was not well received by the market.
 Furthermore, the fragility of the peeling lacquer, made the model a failure.
-Even the salesperson of a guitar shop said that he had not been able to sell it for several months until the bought them.
+Even the salesperson of a guitar shop said that he had not been able to sell it for several months.

 High prices of the PRS Multifoil